keptn/keptn.github.io/content/docs/1.0.x/install/k8s-support/index.md

 * Internally, a test pipeline with newer Kubernetes versions is verifying the master branch of Keptn.
 Known-limitations identified by these tests are referenced at the corresponding Keptn release.

+**Disclaimer**
+* Keptn only supports amd64 architecture.
+Arm-based nodes, e.g., a kind cluster on a mac book with the M1 processor, are not supported due to our dependency on the [Bitami Mongo Charts](https://github.com/bitnami/charts/issues/7305)
 ## Cluster size

 The size of the Keptn control plane has been derived automatically and is also reported at the latest release; see *Kubernetes Resource Data* at: [https://github.com/keptn/keptn/releases](https://github.com/keptn/keptn/releases).